Connecticut Guard assists vaccinations at nursing homes

 |0

-This work, Connecticut Guard assists vaccinations at nursing homes [Image 3 of 3], by TSgt Steven Tucker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Connecticut Guard assists vaccinations at nursing homes, by TSgt Steven Tucker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT